Understanding AI Reasoning: Types, Importance, and Applications

 Neural Networks

 Neural networks take inspiration from the human brain.
 They consist of interconnected nodes or “neurons” that learn from data to process information.
-These networks are excellent at managing unstructured data like images, audio, and text.
-They form the base of deep learning techniques.
-Neural networks are especially good at tasks that involve recognizing patterns, classifying data, and making predictions based on past information.
+These networks are excellent at managing unstructured data like images, audio, and text, forming the base of deep learning techniques.
+They are especially good at tasks involving pattern recognition, data classification, and making predictions based on past information.
 For example, they are used in image recognition systems, such as Facebook’s automatic tagging feature, which learns to identify faces in photos from large datasets.

 Symbolic AI

-Symbolic AI, however, uses symbols to express concepts and employs logic-based reasoning to manipulate these symbols.
-This method imitates human thinking processes, allowing AI to handle tasks that need structured knowledge and decision-making based on rules.
-Symbolic AI works well in situations where understanding predefined rules and logical deduction is necessary, like solving math puzzles or making strategic decisions in games like chess.
+Symbolic AI uses symbols to express concepts and employs logic-based reasoning to manipulate these symbols.
+This method imitates human thinking, allowing AI to handle tasks that need structured knowledge and decision-making based on rules.
+Symbolic AI works well in situations requiring predefined rules and logical deduction, such as solving math puzzles or making strategic decisions in games like chess.

 Applications of Reasoning AI Models in Healthcare